 What is going on with healthcare today?
 It's become highly politicized.
 Along with that, the bureaucratic burden has made it such that doctors are seeing 30 patients a day, spending 2/3 of their time clicking boxes on their computers (based on real data), and we've lost the essence of medicine: a strong doctor-patient relationship.

 YOU, THE PATIENTS, DESERVE SO MUCH MORE THAN THAT.

 Our small family practice follows a revolutionary (but at the same time refreshingly old-fashioned) model called

 Direct Primary Care (DPC).

 Dr. Kirsten Lin was born and raised in the Pittsburgh area and currently lives in the North Hills with her family.
-She graduated from Penn State University with a B.S. in Biochemistry & Molecular Biology and a minor in Human Development & Family Studies.
+She graduated from Penn State University with a B.S. in Biochemistry and Molecular Biology and a minor in Human Development and Family Studies.
 She went on to receive her M.D. from the University of Pittsburgh School of Medicine and then completed her internship and residency in Family Medicine at UPMC St. Margaret Hospital.

 Dr. Lin practiced medicine in Western PA for 12 years as an employee of large health systems, where she did not feel able to provide the best possible care for her patients.